danielharrell/LectFall2015/Question.md

 So when I ask myself why the person behind this podium is me *even if* I *am* no one else, I seem to be asking why *I myself* am something rather than nothing.
-And the reason I can ask this, it seems, has something to do with my use of the first-person pronoun in this case, and the point of view upon the world it reflects.
-Because my use of it allows it to refer to me and no one else, it reflects a point of view upon the world that I share with no one else.
-It is the point of view I might simply call my own.
+And the reason I can ask this is related to my use of the first-person pronoun in my question, and the point of view upon the world it reflects.
+Because my use of it allows the pronoun to refer to me and no one else, it reflects a point of view upon the world that I share with no one else.
+It is the point of view I can call my own.
 Of course, you also possess your own point of view in this sense---each of you, I mean.
 And this is why you too can use the pronoun "I" to mean you and no one else.

-Yet since each of us shares this point of view with no one else, the view itself seems to be something that could never be something else.
+Yet since each of us shares this point of view with no one else, the view itself seems to be something that could never *be* something else.
 That is, my own point of view upon the world, since I share this with no one else, can only be something or nothing.
-And the reason, then, that I can ask myself why *I* am something rather than nothing, is that I am asking this question not only *from* my own point of view, but *about* this point of view, and why it is something rather than nothing in being *mine*.
+And the reason I can ask myself why *I* am something rather than nothing, it seems, is that I am asking this question not only *from* my own point of view, but *about* this point of view, and why the view is something rather than nothing in being *mine*.

 But this is also the reason, then, that I can ask why there is something rather than nothing more generally.
 For my own point of view upon the world might be said to *contain* the world, as if in a frame; even if I am otherwise *contained* in the world as an inhabitant.
-That is, the world is made *present* to me through this point of view; and the world has a *presence*, then, that we can distinguish from its existence.
+The world is made *present* to me through this point of view; and the world has a *presence*, then, that we can distinguish from its existence.
 But presence, in this sense, is presence rather